bagder/docs/curl-vs-httpie.md

   in custom headers (Höst:), replacing Content-Length: in a POST and removing the Host: header from a request.
 Or just adding a header *without* a space after the colon.
-- Does httpie do happy eyeballs?
+- Supports happy eyeballs or explicit ipv4/ipv6 use
 - Supports custom connection tricks like with [--resolve ](https://curl.haxx.se/docs/manpage.html#--resolve) and [--connect-to](https://curl.haxx.se/docs/manpage.html#--connect-to)